What is the Dalai Lama?

 Why he's in the lexicon

-The Dalai Lama is the most visible Buddhist of the late twentieth century and one of the few religious figures whose name carries operational meaning across traditions and across the secular West.
-The corpus's current items do not include teachings recorded under his name; he earns the entry through cross-link weight (the Merton correspondence, the Vajrayāna lineage Pema Chödrön represents, the Thich Nhat Hanh friendship) and through the gravitational pull of an office that organises a great deal of what readers ordinarily mean by Tibetan Buddhism.
-Filling the present absence with indexed teachings under his name is one of the corpus's outstanding asks.
+The Dalai Lama is the most visible Buddhist of the late twentieth century.
+His name carries meaning across traditions and across the secular West.
+The corpus currently includes no teachings recorded under his name.
+He earns the entry through cross-link weight: the Merton correspondence, the Vajrayāna lineage Pema Chödrön represents, and the Thich Nhat Hanh friendship.
+He also shapes a great deal of what readers ordinarily mean by Tibetan Buddhism.
+Adding indexed teachings under his name is one of the corpus's outstanding tasks.